A Pinworm Medication Is Being Tested As A Potential Anti-Cancer Drug

 My pediatrician prescribed two doses of mebendazole, and two weeks later the infection was gone.

-Flash forward a couple of years, and I was surprised to find on clinicaltrials.gov, the federal database of medical trials, that mebendazole was being investigated as a potential cancer drug.
+Flash-forward a couple of years, and I was surprised to find on clinicaltrials.gov, the federal database of medical trials, that mebendazole was being investigated as a potential cancer drug.

 Curious, I contacted Gregory Riggins, a cancer researcher at Johns Hopkins University who is testing the safety of mebendazole as a potential cancer treatment.
 He invited me to his lab in Baltimore.

-Riggins took me inside and showed me cages of cancer research mice A few years back, he said, his idea to test mebendazole started here.
+Riggins took me inside and showed me cages of cancer research mice.
+A few years back, he said, his idea to test mebendazole started here.

 Some of the lab animals got infected with pinworms, the same parasite my son had.
 The veterinarian at Johns Hopkins treated the whole colony of mice with an animal version of mebendazole.